shubhxg/web-dev-journey/HTML/notes.md

 </ul>
 ```

-Ordered List :- Items in Ordered lists have a serial order, they are  listed with a specific order, numerical, roman, alphabetical orders can be used to list item in an ordered list.
+**2. Ordered List:** Items in Ordered lists have a serial order, they are  listed with a specific order, numerical, roman, alphabetical orders can be used to list item in an ordered list.
 They are indexed. (`ol`)  is used to create Ordered List.
 Use list item (`li`) inside (`ol`) tag to create items in a ordered list.
 Here is an example of list items in an ordered list:

 ```html